 (7) A Section entitled "Program Budget and Fiscal Policies" containing a description of the agency's fiscal policies, the procedures in place for ensuring the best fiscal policies, how the agency's fiscal health is monitored and the experience of the agency's staff overseeing the financial monitoring of the program.
-The Section should include the agency's budget, with revenue and expenses balanced, and a list of all line item expenses and revenues to operate the program with a brief description of each (maximum three pages).
+The Section shall include a written description of the agency's budget, with revenue and expenses balanced, and a list of all line item expenses and revenues to operate the program with a brief description of each.
+This Section shall also include a listing of each noncompliance incident within the past three years that has resulted in the requesting agency being placed on the Council Auditor's Chapter 118 noncompliance list.
+Such list shall set forth with respect to each noncompliance incident: (a) the noncompliance dates (e.g., the start date and end date), and (b) an explanation for the noncompliance (maximum three pages or 7,500 characters for an online application not including the information regarding noncompliance incidents).

 (c) Application Format.
 The application shall have one-inch margins and contain no more than 16 single-sided double-spaced 8½" by 11" pages.
 The font style shall be Times New Roman or Arial with a minimum font size of 11 points and a maximum font size of 12.
 The Cover Page and Eligibility Documents will not be counted as part of the 15-page limit.
 The Eligibility documents may be included as appendices.
 The PSG Council may formulate a form application consistent with the requirements of this Part, provided that the PSG Council may not add to or remove any of the application contents prescribed in subsection (b) above without the City Council approval.
 Grant applications submitted electronically shall approximate the format required in this subsection (c) to the greatest extent possible.
+Applications provided through an online application shall comply with the maximum character counts.

 (d) Interviews.
 The PSG Council may, in its sole discretion, conduct interviews of requesting agencies in a category regarding their respective Public Service Grant applications.
 If the PSG Council elects to interview one requesting agency in a category of Most Vulnerable Persons and Needs, the PSG Council shall also interview the other requesting agencies in said category.
 Any interviews conducted by the PSG Council pursuant to this Section shall be after the grant application deadline but prior to the third Tuesday in September of each year.
 The PSG Council shall notify the requesting agency of the place and time of the interviews.
 Such interviews shall be conducted in the sunshine and for the sole purpose of the requesting agency verbally explaining, clarifying or justifying to the PSG Council any information contained in the requesting agency's application.
 A requesting agency shall not add any new written information or materials to its application, or present any new written information or materials to the PSG Council regarding its application, during such interviews.